scrabbletank/farhome-rules/rulesdoc.md

 |    Full    | untargetable             |

 #### Underwater Hazards
 Some dungeons may be submerged, or your adventures may take you to the depths of the sea.
-Creatures that do not have a swim speed or some method of moving underwater treat all underwater tiles as difficult terrain.
-Similarly, creatures that cannot breath underwater can only hold their breath for a limited time.
-A creature can hold their breath for 1 minute, adding a minute for each point of Stamina while not in combat.
-The exertion of combat greatly limits the time you can hold your breath, with creatures able to hold it for 1 turn, adding a turn for each point of Stamina.
+Creatures without a swim speed or a method of moving underwater treat all underwater tiles as difficult terrain.
+Similarly, creatures that cannot breathe underwater can only hold their breath for a limited time.
+A creature can hold its breath for 1 minute, adding a minute for each point of Stamina while not in combat.
+The exertion of combat greatly reduces this time, with creatures able to hold their breath for 1 turn, adding a turn for each point of Stamina.

-For every minute, or turn in combat, a creature goes beyond their limit they make an exhaustion challenge against 2 terrible dice and 1 bad die.
-On failure they gain a level of exhaustion.
+For every minute, or turn in combat, a creature goes beyond its limit, they make an exhaustion challenge against 2 terrible dice and 1 bad die.
+On failure, they gain a level of exhaustion.

 ### Attack Types
-Maneuvers and spells come in all kinds of shapes and sizes.
+Maneuvers and spells come in various shapes and sizes.
 Some might target a single creature, while others target an area.
-Depending on the description these attacks use one of the following areas.
+Depending on their descriptions, these attacks use one of the following areas.

 ##### Area of Control
-When used by a maneuver this attack hits all creatures inside your zone of control.
-If your zone of control is extended by a weapon with _Reach_ then this attack's area is also extended.
+When used by a maneuver, this attack hits all creatures inside your zone of control.
+If your zone of control is extended by a weapon with _Reach_, then this attack's area is also extended.
 Spells that target your area of control, unless otherwise specified, do not benefit from _Reach_.

 ##### Line
 Line attacks hit all creatures in a line extending outward from the attacker.
-This line doesn't need to follow the grid exactly and can be any direction you wish.
-A good rule of thumb is if the line crosses more than 1/3rd of the creatures tile it effects that creature.
+This line doesn't need to follow the grid exactly and can be in any direction you wish.
+A good rule of thumb is that if the line crosses more than 1/3rd of the creature's tile, it affects that creature.

 ##### Area
 Area attacks hit all creatures in a square or rectangular shape centered on a tile.
 The spell or attack determines the size of the area.
 For example, the spell _Fireball_ hits all creatures in a 5x5 tile area.
-Spells that effect all creatures in a radius use this type, creating a square centered on a point with the given radius.
+Spells that affect all creatures in a radius use this type, creating a square centered on a point with the given radius.

 ##### Diamond
-Diamond patterns are similar to area attacks, but rotated 45 degrees.
-Diamond patterns will usually have a size before them, for example a 3 tile diamond would have a size of 3.
-To determine if a creature is inside a diamond pattern, first make a horizontal and vertical line of tiles based on the dimaonds size, centered on the target of the attack.
-Then draw a line connecting each of the ends of the lines, if a tile is entirely inside the line they are hit by the attack.
+Diamond patterns are similar to area attacks but rotated 45 degrees.
+These patterns usually specify a size, such as a 3-tile diamond.
+To determine if a creature is inside a diamond pattern, first create a horizontal and vertical line of tiles based on the diamond's size, centered on the target of the attack.
+Then, draw lines connecting the ends of these lines.
+Any tile entirely inside these lines is hit by the attack.

 ##### Touch
-Touch attacks require you to be adjacent to the target, or have their effects begin in an adjacent tile.
+Touch attacks require you to be adjacent to the target or have their effects begin in an adjacent tile.

 ##### Cone
-Cone attacks are given as a length and width.
-The cone starts centered along the width, only effecting the center tile.
-The cone expands as you go down the length of the attack, reaching its width at the end.
-If the cone covers at least 1/3rd of the creatures tile it effects that creature.
+Cone attacks are given a length and width.
+The cone starts centered along the width, initially affecting only the center tile.
+It expands along its length, reaching its full width at the end.
+If the cone covers at least one-third of a creature's tile, it affects that creature.

 ### Damage Types
-Damage can come from a variety of sources, such as the swing of a sword, an explosion of magic, or a deadly trap.
-Regardless of how it's inflicted, damage always falls into one of 3 categories: physical damage, elemental damage, and ethereal damage.
+Damage can come from various sources, such as the swing of a sword, an explosion of magic, or a deadly trap.
+Regardless of how it's inflicted, damage always falls into one of three categories: physical damage, elemental damage, and ethereal damage.

 ##### Physical Damage
 The majority of physical damage comes from weapons.
-From the stab of a spear, swing of a sword, or impact of a hammer, physical damage covers 3 types:
+Whether it's the stab of a spear, the swing of a sword, or the impact of a hammer, physical damage covers three types:

 - **Bludgeoning:** Impact from a weapon or heavy object.
 - **Slashing:** The cut of a blade or trap.
 - **Piercing:** The stab of a spear or puncture from an arrow.

-##### Elemental Damage
+### Elemental Damage
-The burn of a fire, chill of an intense cold, or a strike of lightning all fall under elemental damage.
-Most spells that deal damage deal one of the following damage types:
+The searing heat of fire, intense cold of winter, or a lightning strike all types of elemental damage.
+Most damaging spells fall into one of the following types:

-- **Fire:** The burn of a fire or explosion.
+- **Fire:** Includes burns and explosions.
-- **Cold:** The chill of winter or a frigid blast of wind.
+- **Cold:** Encompasses icy chills and frigid blasts.
-- **Lightning:** The shock of lightning
+- **Lightning:** Involves shocking electrical currents.
-- **Thunder:** Loud sounds, shockwaves, or blasts of air.
+- **Thunder:** Includes loud noises, shockwaves, or bursts of air.
-- **Poison:** Deadly poisons, acids, and other diseases.
+- **Poison:** Covers lethal toxins, acids, and diseases.
-- **Force:** The raw magical force inflicted by some spells.
+- **Force:** Refers to the pure magical force unleashed by certain spells.

-##### Ethereal Damage
+**Ethereal Damage**

-Ethereal damage directly effects a creatures body and soul.
-Draining life, causing something to decay, destroying somethings form, or smiting a creature are all examples of Ethereal damage.
-Ethereal damage covers 3 types:
+Ethereal damage directly affects a creature's body and soul, draining life, causing decay, disrupting forms, or smiting a creature.
+Examples of Ethereal damage include:

-- **Death:** Draining life or unnatural decay.
+- **Death:** Draining life or inducing unnatural decay.
-- **Holy:** smiting a creature or attacking their spirit.
+- **Holy:** Smiting a creature or attacking their spirit.
-- **Psychic:** causing madness or deteriorating the mind.
+- **Psychic:** Causing madness or deteriorating the mind.

 ## Items and Equipment

 ### Currency
-Currency in Farhome is divided into 3 types: the copper trite, silver cross, and platinum talent.
+Currency in Farhome is divided into three types: the copper trite, silver cross, and platinum talent.
 A silver cross is worth 100 copper trites, and a platinum talent is worth 100 silver crosses.

 ### Adventuring Gear
-Most towns and some villages will have adventuring gear for sale.
-While the actual costs are determined by the GM, this list can be used to give guidelines for the costs of typical gear adventurers will need.
+Most towns and some villages offer adventuring gear for sale.
+While the actual costs are determined by the GM, this list provides guidelines for the costs of typical gear adventurers will need.

 |         Item         | Cost       |
 | :------------------: | :--------- |